skellis46/slipbox/artistic research and ecosystems.md

 a bubble-like version of COTS that references other works that it is not in dialogue with or can never be in dialogue with.
 Use an example of the bubble and just how common it is.
 All dead men.
 Tone is "I could do this."
 Renders the work inert.
 Like burying it, or putting it in a coffin with these men.
 These are different ecologies.
 Can I describe without judging?
 Talk to implications of.
 Like entering a crowded bar in which no one pays you any attention whatsoever.
 Can't order a drink.
 Nothing.
 No matter how much you tell people "I am here."
 More akin to gerrymandering

+### looking at the JAR 26 (arbitrary) - could also add V27

+- like a battle for newness; constant claims to originality; I can't unsee it now; certainly approximates Steyerl's singularity thinking
+- Ali Mousavi - Acoustemological Investigation: Sound Diary Tehran - 2022
+	- in relation to theory: Ricoeur, Foucault, Baudelaire, etc
+	- no mention of a single artist with a similar or overlapping practice
+- Pavel Prokopic - Affective Atmosphere: A Non-Representational Method of Devising Film Performance and Fiction
+	- "the project meaningfully applies philosophical concerns to filmmaking"
+	- "key concepts of Deleuze and Guattari, and theoretical writings on atmosphere (Böhme, Griffero) and film performance (Benjamin, Del Río)"
+	- no mention of another artwork or current (or dead!) artist
+- Ella Raidel - Of Haunted Spaces
+	- Bergson, Debord,
+	- discusses influences but no sense of engaging with other researchers working with similar themes, methods, geographies
+- Geetanjali Sachdev - Petals to Light...Pedagogic Possibilities with Floor Art
+	- nope, not another artist mentioned as entirely unique
+- David Szanto & Geneviève Sicotte - Research-Creation about and with Food: Diffraction, Pluralism, and Knowing
+	- bring the two works (by the two authors) in dialogue with each other
+	- nope, nothing else though
+- Katharina Swoboda - Zoological Architectures and Empty Frames
+	- Butler,
+	- but what is the practice? who is it in relation to?
+	- little sense of this (but definitely better than the others)

 ## analysis - why this matters (contribution)